belang/black_bean/doc/black_bean_processor.rst

 IDLE        initial state, hard reset
 PAUSE       do not deal with input
 READ_IR     read instruction
-TRANS_DA    read data or write data
+TRANS_DA    access the memory or move core data [1]_
 ==========  ========================================

+..
+[1] The data bus and the enable signals are unique, and DECODER get instruction from reg_IR.

 ..
 MOVE        data transfers between core regs and ALU SET_CR      set ALU config